Jersuxs/SQLMongoose/README.md

-# SQLite Schemas
+# SQLMongoose

-A powerful and intuitive ORM for SQLite3 that brings Mongoose-like schemas and models to your SQLite database.
+A SQLite ORM that works exactly like Mongoose, bringing the familiar MongoDB/Mongoose syntax to SQLite.
 Support server: https://discord.gg/hzWuQH869R

 ## Features